Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 # Chapters

 1. Chapter I - Setting Out
-*"Faithless is he that says farewell when the road darkens."— Gimli*
+*"Faithless is he that says farewell when the road darkens.*"— Gimli

    [Go to Chapter I →](chapters/chapter-1-setting-out.md)